the photoplug - the optical shutter speed tester for your smartphone

 save the data

 Select “Save Measurement” to save the measured shutter speed.
-You can select from a list of cameras, that you previously added in the “Camera Manager” (see step 1).
+You can select from the list of cameras, that you previously added in the “Camera Manager” (see step 1).
 You can override individual values by saving another measurement to the same camera and shutter speed.

 Simulator Screen Shot 17.04.2017, 22.14.35.png